The Best Restaurant-Style Salsa

 David’s secret to this salsa is making it CRAZY spicy.
 Like 6-7 jalapenos in one batch.
 It burns.
 But it burns good.

-Our recipe is more even tempered with 1-4 jalapenos.
+Our recipe is more even tempered with a mix of 1-4 jalapenos and serranos (though if you can only fine one or the other, no need to fret—it’s great either way).
 Trust us when we say you can use 1, but it’s really best with 2+—the rest is up to you!

 You can also easily taste your finished salsa, and if it’s not spicy enough, char another pepper on the stove, whiz it in the food processor and mix it in.